ArrogantGao/ArrogantGao.github.io/CuTropicalGEMM.md

 GEMM is a very memory-intensive operation, for example, when calculating the GEMM between a $M \times K$ matrix and a $K \times N$ matrix, if we use the naive way, i.e. evaluating the element in the result matrix one by one, for each element we will have to load $2K$ data, and there are $M \times N$ elements in total.
 Then we will have to load $2 \times M \times K \times N$ elements from the slow global memeory directly to registers in the whole process, and this generally far exceeds the data bandwidth of the GPU, resulting in serious performance issues.

-To avoid the heavy data loading, we first split the target matrix blocks with size $BM \times BN$, and each GPU block will be used to calculate one of the matrix blocks, as shown in the fig below:
+To avoid the heavy data loading, we used the 'tiling' technique, which means we split the target matrix blocks into 'tiles' with size of $BM \times BN$, and each GPU block will be used to calculate one of the matrix blocks, as shown in the fig below:

 ![Fig.1](/assets/CuTropicalGEMM_figs/block.png)